ROvACC/docs/training/DELIVERY.md

 ### 2.2.
 Departure Procedure (SID)

 Departure Procedure is a standard procedure that connects the runway to the en-route system, where the planes fly or climb towards the cruise phase.
 These routes are called SID (Standard Instrument Departure).
-These routes are the most common ways by which an aircraft can receive permission to fly in the terminal area or immediately after taking off.
+These routes are the most common ways by which an aircraft can receive permission to fly in the terminal area or immediately after departure.

-A SID has as its last point the first point in the flight plan.
+Tipically, a SID has as its last point the first point in the flight plan.

-SIDs are of two types: RNAV (area navigation) and standard.
+SIDs are of two types: **RNAV** (area navigation) and standard.
 The difference between the two types is the way in which it is navigated: if in the first case, RNAV, we are talking about GPS navigation, with clearly established points that the aircraft follow in flight, in standard navigation, stations located on the ground, called navigation aids, are used through which the aircraft (and its systems) must identify at what distance it is from a certain aid and in which direction to fly in order to intercept certain predefined directions in the standard SID procedures.

 As a conclusion, the major difference between the RNAV SID compared to the standard SID is the accuracy of the positioning of the aircraft in flight.
 That is why RNAV SID procedures are preferred in Romanian airspace where they exist.
 If RNAV SID are not available at an airport (such as LRCK), then standard procedures are used.